 Facility management is familiar with this Facility and the information contained in this ICP.
-This system designed to ensure that qualified personnel properly gathered and evaluated the information submitted.
+This ICP will be implemented as herein described.
+The ICP was prepared in accordance with a system designed to ensure that qualified personnel properly gathered and evaluated the information submitted.
 Based on inquiry of the person or persons who managed the system, or those persons directly responsible for gathering the information, the information contained in this plan is true, accurate, and complete.